 - Owner: Find someone who purchased a car four years ago and who may be looking to upgrade.

 - Income: Selling a luxury car, like BMW or Lexus?
 Target people who make more than $100,000 per year.

 - Make: If you are selling Chevrolet, target people who are looking for a Chevy.

 Facebook has many options.
-Test your audience.
-Find the targeting that is getting you the highest reach and lowest CPC, and stick with it.
+Find the targeting that is getting you the highest reach and lowest CPC.
+And test, test, test!

 Watch Our Video Series on Facebook Ads for Car Dealers